nayakrsagar/sales-analytics-ml-project/README.md

-# End-to-End Sales Analytics, Cohort Analysis & Sales Forecasting
+# End-to-End Sales Analytics, Cohort Analysis & Sales Forecasting for 1.5Mn+ rows

 ##  Project Overview
 This repository contains an end-to-end data analytics and machine learning project built using a retail sales dataset.